Introduction to Sionna RT

 XPD coefficient: 0.0

 Let us run the ray tracing process and compute propagation paths between all transmitters and receivers.
 The parameter max_depth determines the maximum number of interactions between a ray and a scene objects.
 For example, with a max_depth of one, only LoS paths are considered.
-When the property scene.synthetic_array is set to True, antenna arrays are explicitly modeled by finding paths between any pair of transmitting and receiving antennas in the scene.
+When the property scene.synthetic_array is set to False, antenna arrays are explicitly modeled by finding paths between any pair of transmitting and receiving antennas in the scene.
 Otherwise, arrays are represented by a single antenna located in the center of the array.
 Phase shifts related to the relative antenna positions will then be applied based on a plane-wave assumption when the channel impulse responses are computed.

 [12]: